14islands/14islands-com-v2/app/blog/_posts/2016-03-23-trends-at-sxsw-interactive-2016.md

 ## Virtual Reality

-This year Virtual Reality (VR) was the talk of town at SXSW.
+This year Virtual Reality (VR) was the talk of the town at SXSW.
 Long lines formed in front of Samsung and Google where these were these were being tested out.

 The current use of VR seems to be primarly for gaming and visual experiences.
 It also works great in combination with 360° video as it allows users to naturally look around as they are at the spot.

 Oculus Rift, HTC Vive and Playstation VR will soon be shipped.
 These options are going to be quite expensive at the start, Oculus Rift has an $599 price tag as an example, including accessories.
 Bets are on that hard-core gamers will mainly be ready to pay in the early days of VR.

-{% include post-image.html alt="CCP is the first company to ship a fully featured game on the Oculus Rift, its called Valkyrie and it happens in space." src="/images/blog/sxsw/cpp-valkyrie-16_9.jpg" margin="both" ratio="16_9" caption=true %}
+{% include post-image.html alt="CCP is the first company to ship a fully featured game on the Oculus Rift, it's called Valkyrie and it happens in space." src="/images/blog/sxsw/cpp-valkyrie-16_9.jpg" margin="both" ratio="16_9" caption=true %}

 Samsung Gear and Google Cardboard are a less pricy option, they use mobile phones to drive the experience.
 These devices do not have the hardware to provide a premium experience and lack assessories such as built-in headphones.